 3. Check Spam Messages

-Google Messages has a built-in spam protection to keep unnecessary messages from your inbox.
+Most built-in apps like Samsung Messages and Google Messages have built-in spam protection to keep unnecessary messages from your inbox.

-You are still getting messages in theory, but you won’t get notified about it.
+You are still getting messages, but you won’t get notified about it.

 Check messages spam using the steps below.